Fishing: Many lakes along the trail offer fishing opportunities. Too many to list.

 One of the highlights of the Kekekabic Trail is the stunning views of the wilderness that hikers will encounter along the way.
 The trail passes through dense forests, across rocky ridges, and along the shores of pristine lakes.
 Hikers will have the opportunity to spot wildlife such as moose, black bears, wolves, and bald eagles, as well as a variety of smaller animals and birds.

 Camping along the Kekekabic Trail is only allowed at designated campsites, which are located at intervals along the trail.
-These campsites are primitive and do not have any amenities such as running water o
+These campsites are primitive and do not have any amenities such as running water or flush toilets.

 The Kek is maintained by the Kekekabic Trail Club.
 As of 2019, the Kek is now part of the North Country National Scenic Trail (NCNST).
 The trail was established as a hiking trail in the 1960's.
 It has been maintained by volunteers since 1990.